chhotii-alex/prospective-randomizer/README.md

 Experimental science seeks to infer causality by isolating the effect of an intervention, uncontaminated by confounding factors.

-Standard teaching on experimental design is, to quote [Munnangi and Boktor 2024](https://pubmed.ncbi.nlm.nih.gov/29262004/):
+Standard teaching on experimental design is, according to [Munnangi and Boktor 2024](https://pubmed.ncbi.nlm.nih.gov/29262004/):
 > Randomized... control trials (RCT) are considered the gold standard of study design...
 > Randomization in RCT avoids confounding and minimizes selection bias.
 > This enables the researcher to have similar experimental and control groups,